Q: Do families have to be Catholic to send their children to Trinity Catholic School?

 Q. Is financial assistance for tuition available at Trinity Catholic?

 A. All families may apply for financial assistance toward tuition.
 Trinity Catholic School exerts every effort to make Catholic education accessible and affordable for every family.
-Last year close to $53,000 in scholarships were awarded to students enrolled at Trinity Catholic School.
+Last year close to $80,000 in scholarships were awarded to students enrolled at Trinity Catholic School.
 Families who wish to apply for scholarships may receive applications through the school office.
 Scholarship awards are based upon each family’s financial need and ability to pay.
+Please note: financial assistance IS NOT available for our Pre-K program, but IS available beginning in Junior Kindergarten/Kindergarten.

 Q. What are the classroom sizes at Trinity Catholic School?